Skip to content

 [ Guance - Infrastructure - Host - Click any host to view basic system information ]

-Integration status represents the list of plugins running on that server
+Integration runtime status represents the list of plugins already running on this server

 image.png